 Pandemics can impact electric grid security.

-The 2009 H1N1 flu epidemic alerted North American utilities to the threat of pandemic on their operations.
+While COVID-19 is the current challenge for North American utilities, the 2009 H1N1 flu epidemic earlier alerted them to the pandemic threat.
 The North American Electric Reliability Corporation (NERC), the federally-designated regulator for the high-voltage portion of the electric grid, published this Industry Advisory near the end of the H1N1 outbreak.
-Canadian utilities learned from the SARS virus outbreak in Toronto in early 2003.
-Many electric utilities are updating their pandemic plans because of COVID-19.
+Utilities also learned from the SARS virus outbreak in Toronto in early 2003.
+In a proactive move, major electric utilities isolated their critical staff, including control room and generator operators, well before COVID-19 infections became widespread in North America.

 Dependence on Human Staffing

 Electric utilities are dependent on human staffing for their mission-critical operations: electric grid operators, line crews, and specialized technicians.
-After modelling of the COVID-19 pandemic and studying ways to mitigate its effect on electric reliability, members of Resilient Societies and other experts have authored a paper, "Preserving Operational Continuity for Electric Utility Control Rooms During the COVID-19 Pandemic."
+After modelling of the COVID-19 pandemic and studying ways to mitigate its effect on electric reliability, members of the Foundation for Resilient Societies and other experts authored a paper, "Preserving Operational Continuity for Electric Utility Control Rooms During the COVID-19 Pandemic."

 Supply Chains for Electric Grid Equipment